Playbook: Creating Data-Defined Customer Personas

 Retail has always been a mercurial market, and that’s not going to change.

-Leading retailers have already undergone major shifts from channel-centric to customer-led business models, and consumer preferences and buying behaviours continue to evolve.
+Leading retailers have already undergone major shifts from channel-centric to customer-led business models, and consumer preferences and buying behaviors continue to evolve.
 In the wake of changes like these, many brands find that their core customer segments tend to shift, requiring them to rethink their personas and respond in real-time.
 That’s one of the many reasons why the value of an agile, test-and-learn culture cannot be understated.

 As you continue to engage with customers and prospects, you’ll collect more and more customer data to enrich and refine your customer personas.
 Valuable insights can be drawn from every customer touchpoint, from marketing to sales to service, and you should revisit your personas periodically to understand what’s working well and what can be improved.